hl2vr/hl2vr.github.io/_pages/manual.md

 Damage scales, to some extent, based on your swing's distance and speed.

 There is a minimum requirement on both the swing speed and distance to do damage.
 There is also a brief cooldown period between attacks.
-This means you should make your attacks meaningful.
-We do not encourage waggling. :-)
+This means you should make your attacks meaningful - we do not encourage waggling. :-)

 Swinging props or weapons other than the crowbar does not do any damage.
-(We would like to implement this, but it's quite difficult.)
+(We would like to implement this, but it's quite difficult!)

 <br />

 ### Two-handing weapons and recoil control

 Almost all weapons can be held with both hands.
 When the weapon is equipped, move your off-hand near the handle or grab point, and press and hold the Grip button to hold onto the weapon with your secondary hand.

+Some weapons, like the Pistol, gain a benefit of *slightly* reduced recoil with a two-hand grip.
-Some weapons, like the SMG and Combine Pulse Rifle, *expect* you to use two hands. **Holding these in both hands reduces recoil significantly, and is the intended way to use the weapon.** Other weapons, like the pistol, can be used with two hands but its handling is only slightly affected.
+And some weapons, like the SMG and Combine Pulse Rifle, *expect* you to use two hands. **Holding these in both hands reduces recoil significantly, and is the intended way to use the weapon.**

 When using the shotgun, you will have to pump it after every shot.
 To do so, you need to grip it with both hands, pull in your secondary hand towards your primary hand, then move it back.
 If both parts of the pump aren't complete, the weapon won't fire.
 (You will hear a sound for each part of the pump.)